alphagov/government-service-design-manual/service-manual/design-and-content/patterns/names.md

 ### Titles

+We recommend against asking for people's title.

-Avoid asking for someone's title without good reason.
-It's extra work for users and you're asking them to potentially reveal their gender and marital status as well, which they may not want to do.
+It's extra work for users and you're forcing them to potentially reveal their gender and marital status, which they may not want to do.
 There are appropriate ways of addressing people in correspondence without using titles.

+If you have to implement a title field, make it an optional free-text field, not a drop-down list.
+Predicting the range of titles your users will have is impossible, and you'll always end up upsetting someone.
-If you do implement a title field make sure users can leave it blank and then deal with that option sensibly in any resulting correspondence.
+Remember to deal with the name data sensibly in any resulting correspondence.

 ### Internationalisation